 According to the National Institute of Mental Health, in 2017, suicide claimed the lives of

 Of course, behind every suicide, there is a convoluted, interlinked web of causal factors.

 Unpicking the vast array of potential risk factors that can link to suicide is challenging work.

-However, because suicide rates in the U.S. have steadily increased from 2001 to 2017, understanding these factors is more pressing than ever.
+However, because suicide rates in the U.S. have

 A group of scientists from the University of Massachusetts Amherst and California Polytechnic State University, San Louis Obispo, is interested in the role of climate.
 The investigators recently published the results of their latest study in the Journal of Health Economics.